tomheaton/mcjty-website/docs/1.14-1.15-1.16/ep7.md

 ===Data Generators===

-A relatively new thing in Forge (and Minecraft) is the ability to generate jsons for recipes, loot tables, advancements and tags from code.
-Especially for big projects this can help a great deal with generating many jsons.
+A relatively new thing in Forge (and Minecraft) is the ability to generate JSON files for recipes, loot tables, advancements and tags from code.
+Especially for big projects this can help a great deal with generating many JSON files.

 ====build.gradle====
 To get this working you need to add a new 'run' to build.gradle like this: